 The actions of people your own age sometimes didn’t make sense, and it created conflict because your perspective was much broader than others the same age.

 Oh, and, your advice flows like water, to anyone who will listen.
 You and me both!
 We know what we know and want to share it.
-You’re the go-to person for sound advice.
+You’re the go-to person for sound advice and have a strong sense of the right path to take.
 You know how to ask probing questions, listen actively, and get to the heart of a matter.

 In your family… let me guess, you’re seen as the “stable one,” who is emotionally integrated, but also level-headed, so friends, family members, and coworkers naturally come to you for advice.